-Founders & leadership also need to build & manage a thriving work culture and invest in their people.
+Founders & leaders also need to build & manage a thriving work culture and invest in their people.
 While people & culture are some of the oldest & most discussed topics in the corporate world, not many have walked the talk.
-Simplest things are hardest to understand & execute sometimes, and culture is one such puzzle that needs its due share from the leadership teams.
+The simplest things are hardest to understand & execute sometimes, and culture is one such puzzle that needs its due share from the leadership teams.

 💰 Investors must ask themselves:

 Can we rise and be counted… for a better tomorrow?
 We certainly have the controls in our hands.
 It’s time to put it to ‘good use’.
 Walk the talk.
-Root for founders who have the courage to unfollow the herd.
+Root for founders who dare to unfollow the herd.
 Challenge FOMO fearlessly.
 Invest in corrections instead of ‘connections’.
 Champion value before valuation.
 Glorify the long haul over the quick Exit.

 👨👨👦👦Teamwork Makes The Dream Work.

 Every stakeholder in the fray has had a hand in co-creating the status quo.
-We must join hands again, if we are to stem the tide.
-The slide will continue as long as we allow iniquitous practises (be it poaching, baiting or beyond) to rule our sensibilities.
+We must join hands again if we are to stem the tide.
+The slide will continue as long as we allow iniquitous practices (be it poaching, baiting or beyond) to rule our sensibilities.
 The ecosystem, however, has sufficient room for our needs, but not our greed.
 Why wait for the system to implode?
 Let selfish gains make way for common concern.
 Let’s collaborate - instead of competing - and coexist.
-Let everyone get its fair share instead of the winner taking it all.
+Let everyone get their fair share instead of the winner taking it all.

 👾Man-made Machines Are Busy Solving Man-made Maladies (And That’s The Biggest Malady Of All)